-- Succession planning is inherent in the faculty tenure system. - Staff succession planning is done informally by the vice presidents for their areas. - The Classification system is used extensively to assess positions and responsibilities and band/classification changes are made as necessary. - Staff is encouraged to apply for open positions, which are posted on e-mail and through the HR website. - Faculty and staff are encouraged to attend workshops and conferences to build leadership qualities. - President chairs senior staff meetings and invites key guest stakeholders for pertinent topics. - Annual performance evaluation has specific categories designated to assess and encourage leadership qualities, employee evaluation accuracy and effectiveness, learning environment encouragement, and diversity support. - Strategic Planning committee is currently engaged in a planning process to articulate an envisioned future for the institution.
-Department and individual plans and actions will align with the overall institution goals. - Core values are posted on websites and in Human Resources Office. - Leadership workshops are offered through Human Resources. - Strategic plan committee is incorporating capability and capacity action points. - Specific growth departments such as IT have been targeted as growth departments.
-The current staff has been analyzed, voids identified and a hiring plan implemented. - Academic departments are reviewed annually to determine growth objectives and needs.
-Evolving departments, such as Communication, are planned with additional faculty and expansion of physical locations. - Search committees with a chair person are formed to recruit key administrative and academic positions.
-Final candidates are invited to campus to meet with key constituents. - Faculty are recruited through networking, referrals, graduate schools and publications. - New faculty attend a three day orientation, which includes meeting key administration and academic personnel, introducing classroom and campus technology, attending all campus picnic, and other instructional and inclusive events. - Academic departments hold retreats or meetings prior to the start of the school year and new faculty are able to quickly assimilate with their peers. - Teaching workshops are available for new faculty to share ideas and instructional methods. - Staff are recruited using state of South Carolina employment posting regulations. - New staff are welcomed with a four hour orientation and they are encouraged to take advantage of available learning opportunities. - Individual performance evaluation goals are to be consistent with department goals and the College's Strategic Plan goals.
-Supervisors are trained to write performance evaluation goals that are developmental and motivational for employees. - The ERP conversion has provided leadership, time management, and teambuilding workshops to facilitate cooperation between departments during the conversion. - Professional development opportunities are offered through HR, the Addlestone Library, Career Services, Academic Computing, among others.
+- Individual performance evaluation goals are to be consistent with department goals and the College's Strategic Plan goals.
+Supervisors are trained to write performance evaluation goals that are developmental and motivational for employees. - The ERP conversion has provided leadership, time management, and teambuilding workshops to facilitate cooperation between departments during the conversion. - Professional development opportunities are offered through HR, Career Services, the Addlestone Library, Academic Computing, among others.
 Workshop evaluations are completed and analyzed to improve content and presentation.
 The IT Helpdesk allows for employees to learn new skills and to share the new skills.
-Physical Plant and Residence Life have embarked on Life-Long Learning initiatives including computer training, Supervisory Practices, Job Skills, etc. The College's Staff Development Program encourages staff to take for-credit courses. - Departments/divisions are encouraged to hold department meetings to share skills, and knowledge. - New campus-wide projects have stakeholder representatives who report back to their departments.

-5.9 How do you evaluate the effectiveness of your workforce and leader training and development systems?

-- The organizational structure is reviewed by a Sr. Vice President, HR, and Human Relations for every open position. - HR Director is frequently a guest/consultant at Senior Management meetings to discuss significant key topics, (i.e. compensation, hours of work). - A new reporting system for performance evaluations has been implemented; wherein, any key element of the evaluation can be analyzed for any employee segment of the institution.
-This will aid in evaluation consistency and action plan development.
+Physical Plant and Residence Life have embarked on Life-Long Learning initiatives including computer training, Supervisory Practices, Job Skills, etc. The College's Staff Development Program encourages staff to take for-credit courses. - Departments/divisions are encouraged to hold department meetings to share skills, and knowledge. - New campus-wide projects have stakeholder representatives who report back to their departments. - 5.9 How do you evaluate the effectiveness of your workforce and leader training and development systems? - The organizational structure is reviewed by a Sr. Vice President, HR, and Human Relations for every open position. - HR Director is frequently a guest/consultant at Senior Management meetings to discuss significant key topics, (i.e. compensation, hours of work). - A reporting system for performance evaluations is utilized to analyze key performance evaluation characteristics for any employee segment of the institution.
+This aids in evaluation consistency and action plan development.